-METHODS: Qualitative study using in-depth interviews with 12 HIV-MDR-TB co-infected patients in Mumbai, India based on their experiences with anti-tuberculosis treatment regimens in the past.
+METHODS: Qualitative study using in-depth interviews with 12 HIV-MDR-TB co-infected patients in Mumbai, India.

 RESULTS: Patients reported unnecessarily long pathways to care and fatigue with diagnostic and treatment procedures.
 In particular, they expressed concerns over the lack of efficacy of their current treatment regimen